 Fever and chills

-A fever should be taken seriously, and you should immediately contact your surgeon for further clinical assessment as it may be suggestive of an underlying infection.
+A fever should be taken seriously, and you should immediately contact your surgeon for further clinical assessment, as it may suggest an underlying infection.

 Wound infection

 Common signs of wound infection include pain, swelling, redness, warmth and discharge.
-Book to see us as soon as possible as you may require antibiotics.
+Book a time to see us as soon as possible if you require antibiotics.

 Severe pain

-There are several causes of an increase in pain after surgery, and in every case, you should call us for an urgent assessment.
+There are several causes of increased pain after surgery, and in every case, you should call us for an urgent assessment.

 Difficulty breathing